Money, Food & Housing

 - Visit uwkc.org/benefitshub

-- Scroll down and select “Schedule an appointment”
+- Scroll down to select “Schedule an appointment”

 - Select North Seattle College